-Love is NOT in the air for SMS safety scores to change to an Item Response Theory model.
+Love is NOT in the air for SMS safety scores as they may change to an Item Response Theory model.
+What does this mean?

 In 2017, it was suggested that the FMCSA should radically improve the CSA system with the highly complex Item Response Theory (IRT) model.